arokor/pararr.js/README.md

 <a name="exec"/>
 ### exec( func(par), par, callback(err, result) )

-Execute function func with parameter when a CPU becomes free and return the result in callback.
+Execute function func with parameter par when a CPU becomes free and return the result in callback.

 __Arguments__